MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 desirable to minimize the number of round-trips and lookups required to learn this additional information.

-The SVCB and HTTPSSVC RRs also help when the operator of an origin wishes to delegate operational control to one or more other domains, e.g. delegating the origin resource "https://example.com" to a service operator endpoint at "svc.example.net".
+The SVCB and HTTPS RRs also help when the operator of an origin wishes to delegate operational control to one or more other domains, e.g. delegating the origin resource "https://example.com" to a service operator endpoint at "svc.example.net".
 While this case can sometimes